 Deacon sighed, “Now what?”
-He went to the kitchen to retrieve a butter knife, if he had to he would pry the lid open.
+He went to the kitchen to retrieve a butter knife.
+If he had to, he would pry the lid open.

 As the pinnacle approached Deacon was suddenly unsure whether he wanted to meet Jack or not.
-Before he could decide, the circular leather covered lid flipped soundlessly open and a blur of grey and white shot out of the box towards Deacon.
-More startled then he would ever admit, Deacon jumped and reflexively put up his hand, then cried out as a flash of white hot pain shot through his palm.
+Before he could decide, the circular leather-covered lid flipped soundlessly open and a blur of grey and white shot out of the box towards Deacon.
+More startled then he would ever admit, Deacon jumped and reflexively put up his hand, then cried out as a flash of white-hot pain shot through his palm.
 “Son of a bitch!”

 Deacon cradled his hand against his chest, and stared in disgust at the thing bobbing slowly up and down on its noisy, antiquated spring.

-Ten inches high, minus the spring, it looked more like a corpse then anything else, certainly not the typical ‘Jack’.
+Ten inches high, minus the spring, it looked more like a corpse than anything else, certainly not the typical ‘Jack’.
 The spine appeared to grow out of the spring itself and barely supported the thin malformed skeleton draped in stringy dry flesh.
-The mouth hung open revealing a dozen sharp looking teeth, just below an empty hole where the nose should’ve been.
+The mouth hung open revealing a dozen sharp-looking teeth, just below an empty hole where the nose should’ve been.
 Above the vacant hole, the eyes were sewn shut with thick strands of black thread.
 The top of its head came to a lopsided point, the skull almost entirely exposed except for a few stubborn patches of grey scalp clinging to short tufts of yellowed hair.
-Worst of all were the unnaturally long arms, and exaggerated fingers that looked more like claws, tipped red with Deacons blood and, pulled close to its desiccated rib cage.
+Worst of all were the unnaturally long arms, and exaggerated fingers that looked more like claws, tipped red with Deacon’s blood and, pulled close to its desiccated rib cage.

 His palm throbbed painfully, reminding him that he was injured.
 Looking down at the rivulets of blood running down his wrist, Deacon angrily backhanded the toy off the table, satisfied by the noisy way it crashed to the floor before heading to the bathroom to clean himself up.

 After deciding he didn’t need stitches, and bandaging up his hand Deacon returned to the living room, picked up the Jack-in-the-Box, and set it back on the table.
 Despite his momentary anger, he still thought the toy could be worth something, and hoped he hadn’t damaged it with his childish gesture.
 Tomorrow he would look into taking it to an expert.
-For now, with Jack tucked back inside the box, a task that took far more effort then it should have, Deacon latched the toy, replaced the pin and went to bed.
+For now, with Jack tucked back inside the box, a task that took far more effort than it should have, Deacon latched the toy, replaced the pin and went to bed.

 Nothing was out of place in the bathroom, so he headed down the hall towards the living room.
 It was empty, and dark except for the bright blue light from his laptop battery.
 It flashed its low power warning off the amber colored glass of the broken beer bottle, which lay in a pile between the couch and the coffee table.
 Looking at the mess he realized what had woken him; the sound of glass breaking, but how had it happened?
-Even if the bottle had rolled of the couch, the distance was short and the floor was carpeted.
+Even if the bottle had rolled off the couch, the distance was short and the floor was carpeted.
 It shouldn’t have shattered.